DCEG-workshops/statistical_genetics_workshop/sessions/session_1/practical.md

 <script src="{{ site.baseurl }}/assets/js/copyCodeSnippet.js" defer></script>
 <script src="{{ site.baseurl }}/assets/js/copyCodeBlock.js" defer></script>

-Description of the practical section

 ---

-This workshop was designed to provide a quick introduction to GWAS QC using plink.
-Here, we will walk you through the process of using plink to conduct various QC steps for GWAS.
+This workshop offers an introduction to utilizing Jupyter notebooks through [Google Colaboratory](https://colab.google/).
+Additionally, it serves as a quick guide to GWAS QC with PLINK.
+We'll guide you step by step in using PLINK and R to carry out various QC procedures for Genome-Wide Assoication Studies(GWAS).

 ---

 ## Objectives

+- To introduce the Google Colaboratory platform.
 - To introduce participants the importance of Quality Control in the analysis pipeline.
 - To provide participants with the basic practical skills needed to perform QC of GWAS data using plink.